sergiopicascia/dscoding-projects/Nikita.Olefir/Streamlit/Results.md

-# The Results of the Streamlit APP Usage
+# The Results of the Streamlit App Usage

 Here I just paste screenshots of the streamlit app to show you how it generally works.